pulumi/tutorials/introduction_to_pulumi/lab-04/Exporting_Outputs.md

 We're now going to use the `pulumi stack` command to understand how stacks work.
 Let's list our existing stacks using: `pulumi stack ls`

-We currently only have 1 stack.
+We currently only have one stack.
 Let's add a new one!

 ```bash
 pulumi stack init prod